raul23/ebook-classifier-training/README.rst

 Thus without further ado, here are the results from training multiple classifiers on `three different datasets of ebook text <#datasets>`_.

-Part 1: classifiers trained on the small dataset
+Part A: classifiers trained on the small dataset
 ------------------------------------------------
 These are the classification results from models trained on the `small dataset (129 documents) <#small-dataset-129-documents-with-3-categories>`_ with three categories (computer_science, mathematics, physics).